annalithell/nsispy/doc.md

 However, this proved to be unfeasible in practice.
 The two headers of the generated .exe installers changed completely and my conclusion was that it would not be possible to reverse-engineer byte by byte, since they differed too much from one another and common patterns were not easy to detect.

 Instead, I tried to first detect if the .nsi script had been embedded as plaintext in the installer.
 As expected, this was not the case.
 However, one notable difference between the two installers was that the one with the embedded .nsi script calls functions from ``` ole32.dll ```, while the other one does not.
-This is an indication that the script uses COM to embedd the script data.
+This is an indication that the script uses COM (Component Object Mode)to embedd the script data.
 For further progress, it would be interesting to investigate this lead further.

 ## Path towards retrieving the DLLs